electrical/puppet-bucky/README.md

-# puppet-bucky
+# puppet-bucky2

-A puppet module for managing and configuring bucky
+A puppet module for managing and configuring bucky2

 https://github.com/trbs/bucky2